Zahnen/Guestly.Solution/README.md

 ## MVP User Stories?
 ### Have a queryable database of guests with full CRUD funcationality.

-1. As a hotel employee, I need to be able to see a list of all guests that have stayed at my hotel.
+~~1.
+As a hotel employee, I need to be able to see a list of all guests that have stayed at my hotel.~~

-2. As a hotel employee, I need to be able to see a record of which rooms a guest has stayed in.
-(I.E. Sarah Johnson stayed in room 207, room 319, and room 500.)
+~~2.
+As a hotel employee, I need to be able to see a record of which rooms a guest has stayed in.
+(I.E. Sarah Johnson stayed in room 207, room 319, and room 500.)~~

-3. As a hotel employee, I need to be able to track the revenue earned from an individual guest.
+~~3.
+As a hotel employee, I need to be able to track the revenue earned from an individual guest.~~

-4. As a hotel employee, I need to be able to search/query my list of guests in order to search by revenue earned, most nights stayed, etc.
+~~4.
+As a hotel employee, I need to be able to search/query my list of guests in order to search by revenue earned, most nights stayed, etc.~~

-5. As a hotel employee, I need to be able to see a details page of each individual guest, where information such as contact info can be viewed.
+~~5.
+As a hotel employee, I need to be able to see a details page of each individual guest, where information such as contact info can be viewed.~~

 ## Stretch Goals?